What Is HashiCorp Vault & How Does Vault Work?

 These needed access to keys such as database credentials, API keys, and so on.
 Thus, it was essential to issue, manage, and securely store secrets without leaking them.
 It became necessary to implement a key management system.
 And it had to be able to securely manage credentials over multiple data centers without any performance issues.

-The company initially thought to develop an in-house key management system.
-But it would have been very time-consuming to develop such a tool from the ground up.
+The company initially thought of developing an in-house key management system.
+However, developing such a tool from the ground up would have been very time-consuming.

 The company started looking for multiple third-party applications that would fit their requirements.
 The solution they wanted also had to be compatible with HSMs (Hardware Security Modules).
 These protect encryption keys using physical devices.